oatlog/oatlog/doc/presentation/main.typ

 //   - Idea sketch, associative+commutative containers
 //   - Lots of details, what has been tried

+#TODO[GOAL: what problem is, possible solutions, what have we done, what we wnat to do.]

+#TODO[show pitfalls for "bad" rewrite rules, non-termination, suboptimal cases]

 = Term rewriting 101

+#TODO[explain problem directly, then solution]

 == Arithmetic as term rewriting

+#TODO[show as a graph, show lhs, rhs as two graphs]

 #[
   #let op = `op`